dwwaite/bin_detangling/README.md

 1. Add alternate mapping options (e.g. `minimap2`).
 1. Add multithreading to model training.
    1. Keep random forest as-is, then pass other models into a thread pool.
 1. Extend the options presented in Nextflow script.
-1. Add [output publishing](https://www.nextflow.io/docs/latest/workflow.html#publishing-outputs) to the Nextflow script (waiting for stability in features).
 1. Experiment with adding hyperparameter tuning to the workflow.
    1. This could be done by using `RandomizedSearchCV` and/or `GridSearchCV` instead of the splitting approach.
    1. Setting initial parameters and sensible ranges for expanding with the grid search might require a lot of test data to understand starting values and ranges.